gradjitta/CarND-Behavioral-Cloning-P3/writeup_template.md

-#**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+# **Behavioral Cloning Project**

 ---

-**Behavioral Cloning Project**

-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
+[image6]: ./examples/flip.png "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"

-## Rubric Points
+[image7]: ./examples/augment1.png "Data left and right camera"
+[image8]: ./examples/valid.png "Training plot"
+[image9]:  ./examples/shadow.jpg "Shadow Image"
+[image10]: ./examples/bridge.jpg "Bridge Image"
+[image11]: ./examples/steep1.jpg "Steep turn 1 Image"
+[image12]: ./examples/steep2.jpg "Steep turn 2 Image"

-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+##### I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
 ###Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode (modifed version)
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network (that worked)
+* CarND-Behavioral-Cloning.ipynb Notebook, where I worked on the project
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results
+* Video.mp4  The final video generated from the trained model ``model.h5``

-####2.
-Submission includes functional code
+##### 2. Submission includes functional code

+The model.py has data augmentation and the Nvidia model, as functional definitions.

-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the ``drive.py`` and the model generated (``model.h5``), executing the following:
 ```sh
 python drive.py model.h5
 ```
+results in successfully navigating the track 1.

-####3.
-Submission code is usable and readable
+##### 3. Submission code is usable and readable
+#### `model.py`

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+Furthermore, the code is readable with required comments.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The input image size considered was 66x200, after required cropping (to focus the road ) and resizing the original image.
+The model uses Nvidia model as described in [the paper](https://arxiv.org/pdf/1604.07316.pdf).
+It consists of a convolution neural network with 9 layers (5 convolutional layers and 3 fully connected layers).
+The first 3 convolutional layers use strided 5x5 kernels followed by the convolutional layers that use non-strided 3x3 filters.
+I used Picking an already working model architecture and trying to train a model that navigates the entire track is in-fact time-saving decision, as building a good architecture would require lot of experimentation.

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Different dropout layers were considered to reduce over-fitting.
+In the code ``model.py``, we added a dropout layer of 0.2 in line 100.
+We could use different combinations of these layers across the architecture.
+The choice used in the code worked to navigate the track 1 completely.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an Adam optimizer so tuning its learning rate is done implicitly.
+The choice of using Adam is quite prevalent in the convolution neural network literature.

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+### Data collection and Training Strategy

-####1.
-Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+I first used the dataset provided by Udacity and the Nvidia model to see where the model fails in general.
+The following are the places where the model fails:

+1) The shadow

-![alt text][image2]
+![alt text][image9]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+2) Bridge

-![alt text][image3]
+![alt text][image10]

+3) Steep turn 1

-![alt text][image4]
+![alt text][image11]

+4) Steep turn 2

-![alt text][image5]
+![alt text][image12]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+Next, I added more data, as suggested in the course tips, by recording 2 laps of center lane driving.
+This should help in solving the problems faced by the shadow and steep turns.
+In order to make the car navigate successfully on the bridge I added another dataset where I try to recover the car driving towards the rails.
+This needs to be done since the model learns to only go straight on the bridge.
+Using this recovery data, it helped to successfully navigate the bridge.
+After adding all the images, I had around 12791 images.
+Next, I used these images to generate more artificial/augmented data.

+For data augmentation, I flipped images and angles, as shown

 ![alt text][image6]

+Further data augmentation is done on the dataset from left and right cameras, as shown below (the figure shows RGB images but in reality the YUV images are fed in every batch).
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Finally, the dataset I used was around 12791 x 6.
+Preprocessing and shuffling of these images was done within the python generator function.
+Here, I cropped the images along its height (top 60 and bottom 25 pixels), followed by resizing the image to 200 x 66

+The dataset training/validation split I used is 80/20.
+Inorder to get the final model that was successful, I ran the training for 5 epochs.
+The plot of training and validation errors vs epochs is shown below.

+![alt text][image8]

+#### Video
+Also find video.mp4 file in the repository.